utxostack/rgbpp-sdk/examples/rgbpp/README.md

 For detailed rules, please refer to [Byte Order](https://learnmeabitcoin.com/technical/general/byte-order/)

-For example, the BTC transaction id of the RGB++ lock args like this:
+For example, the BTC transaction id(hash) of the RGB++ lock args like this:

 ```
 4abc778213bc4da692f93745c2b07410ef2bfaee70417784d4ee8969fb258001